USDA FoodKeeper – Cold Storage Guidelines

 Hey there!
 Let's chat about the burbot, a fascinating fish with some cool quirks.
 Did you know that the burbot is sometimes called the "poor man's lobster" because its white, flaky flesh tastes similar to lobster when cooked?
 It's a fun alternative if you're looking to switch things up in the kitchen!
 In some cultures, like in Scandinavia, the burbot holds cultural significance.
 It's known as the "Lussekatt" in Sweden and is associated with St. Lucia's Day in December.
 People in Sweden even have a tradition of eating burbot on this day!
 Historically, burbot was a popular food source in Europe and North America.
 It was even mentioned in Shakespeare's work!
 Unfortunately, due to overfishing and habitat loss, burbot populations have declined in some areas.
 If you ever get the chance to try burbot, give it a go!
 It might surprise you with its unique taste.
 Plus, knowing the cultural and historical connections of this fish can make the experience even more special.

 If Burbot has been stored properly in the fridge at or below 40°F (4°C) for 3 days, it should still be safe to eat.
 However, always check for any unusual odors, sliminess, or discoloration before consuming.
-When in doubt, it's best to discard it to prevent foodborne illness.
+When in doubt, it's best to discard it to reduce the risk of foodborne illness.

 Burbot can typically stay fresh in the freezer for up to 3 months if properly stored in airtight containers or freezer bags to prevent freezer burn.
 Ensure the freezer temperature is consistently at 0°F (-18°C) or below for optimal quality.